 - Season | You can go a basic salt and pepper seasoning or dress them up with some Cajun or season salt.
 Feel free to play around with your spices and create different flavors of chips as you begin making them more and more.

 Making sure to blot out the moisture from the zucchini is also good to do.
-Sit them down on a paper towel as you are cutting the rest.
+In fact, sit them down on a paper towel as you are cutting the rest.

 Dehydrated Zucchini Chips in the Air Fryer

 How Do I Make Crispy Zucchini Chips in the Air Fryer

 Follow this simple recipe to get the perfect crispy zucchini chips in no time.
 So much faster and easier (much more healthy) than deep frying.

-- The first thing you gotta do is get your zucchini sliced.
-I do this with a mandolin slicer, which is important for getting consistently thick slices.
+- Firstly, slice your fresh zucchini into thin and I do this with a mandolin slicer, which is important for getting consistently thick slices.

 It's easy to coat the zucchini because it's moist.
 It won't even require cooking spray or olive oil.
 In a bowl, combine whatever it is that you want to coat the zucchini with then toss in the slices and stir.
 That's it.

 Once you've coated zucchini, lay it in a single layer in your air fryer basket or on your racks.
 Cook for a few minutes, flip and let the other side cook to a nice golden brown.

 Can You Make Zucchini Chips in A Dehydrator?